5 Provinces of Pakistan – Their Facts and Information

 These provinces refer to the subnational administrative divisions of the country that play a massive role in the governance of Pakistan.

 Punjab is in the east of Pakistan, known as the eastern province of Pakistan.
 Punjab, with a total area of 205,344 sq. km, 08 divisions, and 34 districts, is bordered by Sindh province to the south, the Indian state of Jammu and Kashmir to the northeast, Indian states of Punjab and Rajasthan to the east, Balochistān and Khyber Pakhtunkhwa to the west, and Islamabad – the Capital of Pakistan and Azad Kashmir to the north.
 The famous city of Lahore is the capital of Punjab.
 The word Punjab is derived from the Punjabi language, which means the ‘five water’ or ‘five rivers’.
 These five streams signify the land drained by the Jhelum, Chenab, Ravi, Beas, and Sutlej.
 With a population of 110 million, Punjab is the largest province of Pakistan by population.
 Punjab is predominantly on the plain, However, there are also some mountainous ranges in the North-West and South-West.
 There is also a plateau facing the mountains known as the Potohar plateau.
 The majestic ‘Cholistan desert’ is also in the South-Eastern part of the city.
 Lahore, Faisalabad, Rawalpindi, Multan, and Gujranwala, all these major cities of Pakistan are situated in the Punjab region.
 It consists of four main languages: Punjabi, Saraiki, Hindko, and Urdu.
+Also read about mountain ranges in Pakistan.
 Let’s have a look at the key factors of Punjab:

 Facts about Punjab:

 - It’s a land of five rivers.